Kerikeri car fire death not suspicious, police confirm - NZ Herald

 Nalinee Giri, aged 56, was found when firefighters were called to a blaze at the end of Wharau Rd about 7pm on April 13.

-Acting Detective Senior Sergeant Chris Fouhy, of the Far North CIB, said police were continuing to make further enquiries on behalf of the coroner but her death was not being treating as suspicious.
+Acting Detective Senior Sergeant Chris Fouhy, of the Far North CIB, said police were continuing to make further enquiries on behalf of the coroner but her death was not being treated as suspicious.

 The scene, next to a beach access ramp at Wharau Bay, was blessed by a local kaumātua last week.